Armandelij/IOS-Guide/Swift-UI/Navigation & Data Flow/@EnvironmentObject.md

 }
 ```

-> The @StateObject should be created in the same view the object was created in.
-We can use the @EnvironmentObject in place of the @StateObject in other views of the where the object did not originate from.
+> The @StateObject should be created in the same view the origional object was created in.
+We can use the @EnvironmentObject in place of the @StateObject in other views where the object did not originate from.

 ``` swift
 struct ContentView: View {